oci-landing-zones/oci-cis-landingzone-quickstart/README.md

-# CIS OCI Landing Zone Quickstart Template
+# CIS OCI Landing Zone Quick Start Template

 ## Overview
 This Landing Zone template deploys a standardized environment in an Oracle Cloud Infrastructure (OCI) tenancy that helps organizations to comply with the CIS OCI Foundations Benchmark v1.1.